isaacwilliams/not-good-enough-web/content/episodes/006-eat-the-rich/index.md

 number: 6
 title: Eat the Rich
 date: "2020-02-17"
-description: "We discuss the war the rich wage on the poor.
-The collapse of George Calombaris' restaurant empire and the ongoing Robodebt scandal show how just how far those in power are willing to go."
+description: "Through the lens of worker underpayment within George Calombaris' restaurant empire and the ongoing Robodebt scandal, we discuss the war the rich wage on the poor."
 fileLink: "https://mcdn.podbean.com/mf/web/b26u98/006-classwar.mp3"
 ---